-The continuous operating tests on the components connected to it and the tests of the operation of the entire system conducted periodically in operation, provide an important diagnostic method, made available by decoding the "error/anomaly" codes issued by the blinking of the fault indicator light: the "blink-code".
+The continuous operating tests on the components connected to it and the tests of the operation of the entire system conducted periodically in operation, provide an important diagnostic method, made available by decoding the "error/anomaly" codes.

 Using computerized IVECO MOTORS-FPT instruments, IT 2000 and PT 01, two-way communications can be established with the central unit, enabling not only the decoding of the error codes but also to route the investigation in its memory to retrieve additional information required to determine the origin of the fault.